 \section{Preliminaries}

-We begin by summarizing the relevant backgrounds on message passing neural networks (MPNN), and the over-smoothing and over-squashing issues of GNNs.
-We also provide a concise formulation for Ollivier's Ricci curvature on graphs.
+We begin by summarizing the relevant backgrounds on message passing neural networks and the over-smoothing and over-squashing issues of GNNs.
+We also provide a concise formulation for the Ollivier-Ricci curvature on graphs.

-\subsection{Message passing neural networks}
+\subsection{Message Passing Neural Networks}

-Message passing neural networks (MPNNs) \cite{gilmer2017} is a unified framework for a broad range of graph neural networks.
-It encompasses virtually every popular GNN design to date, including graph convolutional network (GCN) \cite{kipf2016}, GraphSAGE \cite{hamilton2017}, graph attention network (GAT) \cite{velickovic2018}, graph isomorphism network (GIN) \cite{xu2019}, etc. The key idea behind MPNNs is that by aggregating information from local neighborhoods, a neural network can effectively use both feature data and the graph topology to learn relevant information.
-Let $\mX \in \R^{|\gV| \times d}$ be the feature matrix of a graph $\gG$, where $d$ is the number of feature channels.
-Let $\mX^k$ be the feature matrix at layer $k$, with the convention that $\mX^0 = \mX$.
+Message passing neural networks (MPNNs) \cite{gilmer2017} are a unified framework for a broad range of graph neural networks.
+It encompasses virtually every popular GNN design to date, including graph convolutional network (GCN) \cite{kipf2016}, GraphSAGE \cite{hamilton2017}, graph attention network (GAT) \cite{velickovic2018}, graph isomorphism network (GIN) \cite{xu2019}, etc. The key idea behind MPNNs is that by aggregating information from local neighborhoods, a neural network can effectively use both node feature data and the graph topology to learn relevant information.
+Let $\mX \in \R^{|\gV| \times d}$ be the node feature matrix of a graph $\gG$, where $d$ is the number of feature channels.
+Let $\mX^k$ be the node feature matrix at layer $k$, with the convention that $\mX^0 = \mX$.
 The features of node $u$ at layer $k$ is denoted by $\mX^k_u$, and is exactly the transpose of the $u$-th row of $\mX^k$.
 A general formulation for an MPNN can be given by